rameshdn105/Devops-Interview-Essentials-/6. Jenkins/Jenkins.md

 -Cleanup of differential backups

+Method 2: Using git repo
+-- Here we take backup of  /var/lib/jenkins
+-- We create separate git repo for jenkins & we can push jenkins configurations files to git repo.
+-- Then we can clone it whenever we need it.
+-- Or we can write shell script to automate the task & the script takes the backup * stores it in the repo.

+Method 3:Jenkins Backup Using Disk Snapshots
+-- Attach an external disk to your Jenkins server.
+-- Mount the disk to the server on a folder, say /jenkins_data -- If you have existing data, move all data from /var/lib/jenkins to /jenkins_data folder first.
+-- Symlink /var/lib/jenkins to /jenkins_data.
+-- Restart Jenkins and check if Jenkins is using the newly mounted disk.

-*Explain how you can move or copy Jenkins from one server to another?
+** Explain how you can move or copy Jenkins job from one server to another?
 I will approach this task by copying the jobs directory from the old server to the new one.
 There are multiple ways to do that, I have mentioned it below:
 You can:
 1) Move a job from one installation of Jenkins to another by simply copying the corresponding job directory.
 2) Make a copy of an existing job by making a clone of a job directory by a different name.
 3) Rename an existing job by renaming a directory.
 Note that if you change a job name you will need to change any other job that tries to call the renamed job.

-Jenkins Backup Using Disk Snapshots
-*Attach an external disk to your Jenkins server.
-*Mount the disk to the server on a folder, say /jenkins_data *If you have existing data, move all data from /var/lib/jenkins to /jenkins_data folder first.
-*Symlink /var/lib/jenkins to /jenkins_data.
-*Restart Jenkins and check if Jenkins is using the newly mounted disk.

 --------------------------------------------------------------------------------------------------------
 Q. What is updating mechanism in jenkins?
-Ans: If we have downloaded jenkin version using yum install then we can use yum update jenkins.
+Ans: If we have downloaded jenkins version using yum install then we can use yum update jenkins.
 -if you still fail to get latest version we can download the .war file & upgrade it manually.
-*download jenkins.war from goolge, in command promt use wget *Before we copy new war file take backup of existing version of the jenkins.
+*download jenkins.war from google, in command prompt use wget *Before we copy new war file take backup of existing version of the jenkins.
 *copy new version of jenkins.war file into /usr/lib/jenkins/ & after this we have to restart jenkins.
 -systemctl stop jenkins